Volkswagen T-Roc review - Reliability and Safety

 The T-Roc gets a welcome list of standard safety kit, while you can really go to town with some safety options that used to be the preserve of bigger, far more expensive models.

 Autonomous emergency braking features, as does post-collision braking and city emergency braking with pedestrian detection.
 These are fitted as standard across the UK line-up, while lane keep assist is included by default too.
-Go for Design trim and above and there's a driver attention warning system as standard.
+Go for Design trim and above and there's a driver attention warning system as standard, while the Cabriolet model adds a rollover protection system and a reinforced windscreen frame.

 Loads of other safety and assistance features are found on the options list.
 Adaptive cruise control, traffic sign recognition, a rear view camera, blind spot monitoring with a lane changing system, semi-autonomous traffic jam assist, parking assist and automatic high beam headlights are available, alongside emergency assistance.